BlueEarthCat/RoR2-Fixed-ThinkersSatchel/README.md

 Adds items and artifacts to the game, all of which may or may not be a little weird.

+This project is to fix the phenomenon of a teleporter item disappearing if someone is dead during a teleporter event in multiplayer.

 ## Installation

 Release builds are published to Thunderstore: https://thunderstore.io/package/ThinkInvis/TinkersSatchel/